 What is a Balance Transfer Credit Card?

-Transferring a balance can help you pay off debt faster
+Transferring a balance can help you pay off credit card debt faster.

-A credit card balance transfer can be a great way to save money on interest when transferring high interest debt, but you may have some basic questions: What is a balance transfer?
-What is a balance transfer fee?
-How do you know if a balance transfer is right for you?
+A credit card balance transfer may help you save money on interest when transferring high-interest debt, but you may have some basic questions: What is a balance transfer?
+Are there fees?
+Is a balance transfer right for you?

 Consider another example: You have a $3,000 balance on a credit card with an 18 percent APR.
 You would incur $250 in interest charges if you paid that off with 12 monthly payments of $276.

-If you transfer that balance to a credit card that offers a 0 percent introductory APR for 12 months on balance transfers, the new card may charge a transfer fee, typically around 3 percent of the balance.
-Your new starting balance would then tally $3,090.
-By making the same monthly payment of $276 for 11 months with one final $54 payment in month 12, you’d save $160 in interest charges.
-This assumes you do not make any purchases with the card.
+If you transfer that balance to a credit card that offers a 0% introductory APR for 12 months on balance transfers, the new card may charge a transfer fee, typically around 3 percent of the balance.
+Your new starting balance would be $3,090.
+If you don’t make new purchases with the card and make the same monthly payment of $276 for 11 months with one final $54 payment in month 12,

 The numbers that go into a credit card balance transfer calculation include: